uchicago-cs/chiventure/src/checkpointing/README.md

 This library is dependent on `protobuf-c`.
 In order to compile, `protobuf-c` must be installed and properly referenced in the Makefile.

 `protobuf-c` also requires `protobuf` to run.
 For more information, [protobuf-c](https://github.com/protobuf-c/protobuf-cI./src/checkpointing/include).

+## How to Use
+To compile the library, run `make` inside the checkpointing directory.
+Examples of `protobuf-c` can be found int the checkpointing/examples/protobuf subdirectory.
+For more information, cosult the README in the subdirectoFor more information, cosult the README in the subdirectoryy

 ## Functions

 ## Save